jaysik/websdr/README.md

     - The entry point of the websdr application is ./app.js
     - Need nodejs to run this application, so ensure nodejs is installed.
     - You need to be in the main working directory of the app.
-    - On the cmd line: "npm run sdr-web-production".
+    - On the cmd line: "npm run sdr-web".
     - If wishing to run locally or developing locally, then run the command as "npm run sdr-web-development".
     - The console will tell you the url to open in the browser to see it running.

 ## TODO:
     - Create a database